As an Amazon Associate we earn from qualifying purchases.

 - 1 baking sheet for the spiced pecans

-- 1 large pan to roast butternut squash, fennel, and bacon
+- 1 large pan to roast butternut squash, fennel, and bacon, a rondeau pan can work well for this recipe

 - 1 wooden spoon or potato masher to smash the squash